paysuper/paysuper-docs/api-reference/content/main.md

 }
 ```

-All top-level PaySuper API resources have support for bulk fetches "list" API methods.
+All top-level Unlimint Game Services API resources have support for bulk fetches "list" API methods.
 For instance, you can list users, list orders.
-Like Stripe, PaySuper uses cursor-based pagination using the parameter `starting_after`.
+Like Stripe, Unlimint Game Services uses cursor-based pagination using the parameter `starting_after`.
 Pass `starting_after` parameter
 at the previous page last object id value to determine where to start in the list.

 |PARAMETER|TYPE|DESCRIPTION|